Dudu197/sign-language-recognition/README.md

 This repository is under refactoring.
 The code was original design for experiments, and now we are working to make it more user-friendly.

-If you only want to train the model, you can use the [sign-language-recognition-model](https://github.com/Dudu197/sign-language-recognition-model) repository.
+If you **only want to train the model**, you can use the [sign-language-recognition-model](https://github.com/Dudu197/sign-language-recognition-model) repository.

 It is a simpler version of the original code, where you can run in a few minutes.